 (c) An employee or prospective employee who is required to purchase or rent a uniform shall be reimbursed for the actual purchase or rental cost of the uniform.

-In short, Massachusetts law now bars employers from passing on the expense of uniforms to employees.
-Employees who are required to pay for uniforms can recover triple damages in a lawsuit, which may be brought as a class action.
+With the amendment of the regulations, Massachusetts law now is crystal clear in barring employers from passing on the expense of uniforms to employees.
+Employees who are required to pay for uniforms may recover triple damages in a lawsuit, which, in many cases, may be brought as a class action.